siddhantshrivastava06/digit-recognizer/README.md

 A Flask web app where you draw a digit (0-9) on a canvas and a trained model predicts it.

-## What this project is for
+## Description

-The point was learning to take a model out of a notebook and serve it through a real app: Flask backend, HTML/JS frontend, request/response flow between the two.
+The point was learning to take a model out of a notebook and serve it through a real app: Flask backend, HTML/JS frontend.

 ## Stack

-- **Model**: RandomForestClassifier (scikit-learn)
+- **Model**: RandomForestClassifier (impored from scikit-learn)
 - **Backend**: Flask.
-Serves the page, /predict accepts pixel data as JSON and returns a prediction.
+Serves the page, /predict accepts pixel data and returns a prediction.
-- **Frontend**: plain HTML5 canvas + vanilla JS.
-No frameworks.
+- **Frontend**: HTML and JS.

 ## How it works